 Because Swan follows a very systematic approach, we can estimate with a fair degree of accuracy where our returns might fall in any given year, something that market-timers cannot do.
 The chart below is one we use frequently at Swan.

-- The gold line lags the S&P 500 in up markets but is still upward sloping.
-In down markets the hedged equity position’s losses flatten out as the S&P 500 continue to drop.
+The gold line lags the S&P 500 in up markets but is still upward sloping.
+In down markets, the hedged equity position’s losses flatten out as the S&P 500 continues to drop.

 It is our expectation that future returns of the DRS will be within or above the blue shaded area.
 In 17 of 18 years, they have been.

 TAA strategies, on the other hand, have a high degree of uncertainty associated with them.
 In the graph below, we see a universe comparison on a year-by-year basis showing the range of returns from best to worst performers.
 The data set used here is Morningstar’s Tactical Asset Allocation category.
 We can see that in any given year the range separating the best performers from the worst can be quite wide.
 The performance dispersions you see here are much larger than the plain vanilla asset classes.

 Wide performance dispersions shouldn’t be a surprise, given the fact that the asset allocations are all over the map.

 In this last graph, we see the range of asset allocations within the TAA category.
 TAA funds can take big bets, and they do.
 Across the category, we see exposure to U.S. equity range from 0% to 85%.
 Cash ranges from 0% to more than 60%.
 U.S. bonds can be as low as nothing or as much as 50% of a portfolio.